riselabs-ufba/cotonet/README.md

-# repos_crawler
+# cotonet

-A git repository crawler tool using jgit.
+A tool to build conflict based networks.

+The implementation relies on JGit to clone repositories and extract project specific informations regarding its merge scenarios.